 One of these reasons is spreading.
 There’s a reason these plants often turn up as weeds – they self-seed very well.
 While you may want some plants in your garden, chances are you don’t want to be overrun.
 Removing flower stalks before they get the chance to form seeds is a good way to keep the plants’ spread in check.

 Another good reason is to encourage flowering.
-To begin with, each rosette of mullein leaves puts up a single flower stalk that can sometimes reach six feet in height.
+To begin with, each rosette of mullein leaves puts up a single flower stalk that can sometimes reach 6 feet (2 m.) in height.
 If you remove this stalk before it forms seeds, the same rosette of leaves will put up several shorter flower stalks, making for a new, interesting look and lots more flowers.

 How to Deadhead Mullein Flowers